fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.shielder.it/blog/2021/02/hunting-for-bugs-in-telegrams-animated-stickers-remote-attack-surface/">-Hunting for bugs in Telegram's animated stickers remote attack surface</a>

 <a href="https://n0ur5sec.medium.com/somebody-call-the-plumber-graphql-is-leaking-again-654bf1a38d26">-Somebody Call The Plumber, GraphQL is Leaking Again</a>

+<a href="https://thezerohack.com/hack-any-instagram">-How I Could Have Hacked Any Instagram Account </a>

 <A href="https://speakerdeck.com/aditya45/hunting-headers-for-ssrf">-Hunting Headers for SSRF</a>